EderV/JwtAuthSpringBoot3/README.md

 # Authorization with JWT in Spring Framework

-This project aims to perform user authorization using JsonWebToken using Spring Security 3 & Spring Security 6
+This project aims to perform user authorization using JsonWebToken using Spring Boot 3 & Spring Security 6